Program Overview and FAQs

 Each person is different.
 Some factors that will determine how long it takes you to complete include: your current math and reading skill levels, how many high school credits you have earned, and how much time you have to devote to preparing.

-Two forms of ID are required.
-Also, a notebook and pen or pencil is helpful.
+A government-issued photo ID is required.
+Also, a flash drive, notebook and pen or pencil is helpful.

 Please read each program description.
-Also, during orientation you will be given explanations and guidance to help you.
+During orientation you will be given explanations and guidance to help you.
 Our assessments also act as a tool to determine the type of class you will be directed toward.

-If you are a graduate of our program or have completed credits in Adult High School, you may request an official copy of your Adult High School transcript or an unofficial copy of your GED transcript.
-Click here to download a copy of ACC’s literacy transcript request form.
-If you need an official copy of your GED transcript, click on this link to the North Carolina GED state office in Raleigh: http://www.nccommunitycolleges.edu/Basic_Skills/ged.htm.
-Please note that transcripts issued directly from ACC require 3-4 business days for processing; transcripts from the state office require 20-25 business days.
+If you have completed credits or graduated from our Adult High School program, you may request an official copy of your Adult High School transcript.
+Our office is also currently providing official transcripts for those students who completed their GED or HiSET diplomas between 2002 – 2018.
+Click here to download a copy of ACC’s AHS/HSE transcript request form.
+If you need an official copy of your GED transcript that was earned before 2002, click on this link to the North Carolina High School Equivalency state office in Raleigh: http://www.nccommunitycolleges.edu/college-and-career-readiness/high-school-equivalency/high-school-equivalency-records.
+Please note that AHS & HSE transcripts issued directly from ACC require 3-4 business days for processing; High School Equivalency transcripts from the state office may require 20-25 business days.

 ACC offers many opportunities to continue your education.
-Our graduates receive a certificate for $100 off any course at ACC that is good for one calendar year.
+Our graduates receive a certificate for one free class at ACC that is good for one calendar year.
 Students who are entering curriculum programs must first complete the FAFSA form before redeeming their certificate.
 We invite you to take our FREE Placement Test Prep (BSP 2000) class to help prepare you for the college placement test.

 You could make a huge difference in the life of an adult student!
 We welcome volunteers as classroom assistants, tutors, and office assistants.
-For more information about how to get involved, contact Arleen Frye at (336) 506-4407 for ESL or Jennifer Mock at (336) 506-4308 for ABE/GED or email us at firstname.lastname@example.org.
+For more information about how to get involved, contact Julie Spomer at (336) 506-4407 for ESL or Jennifer Mock at (336) 506-4308 for ABE and High School Equivalency or contact us through http://www.volunteeralamance.org/

 It is the student’s responsibility to initiate the accommodations request process.